Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 a merely closed parent.
 Those live paths retain the source-validation checks in INV-4 and INV-5; an origin ahead of local validation remains deferred there.

+Round candidacy uses that same immutable parent: pending-origin observation, the local-share predicate, and signature-set construction all select pending latches from the round parent at the candidate ledger sequence.
+Advancing the validated cursor must not hide an origin between publication and root alignment merely because a newer validated descendant already witnessed it.
+New rounds select their own parent and candidates; they do not inherit old candidacy.
+Without an active round parent, no Export candidate is inferred from the latest validated ledger.
+Verified contributions may still arrive during the bounded window;
+pinning candidacy neither freezes the collector early nor extends the deadline.

 *Anti-pattern:* assembling from the current collector at apply time or treating peer root support as remote payload availability.